cbreenmachine/methy-load/README.md

 # Methods

 To process we use the [gemBS pipeline](https://github.com/heathsc/gemBS-rs), with some checking with [bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/).
 We also use [GNU parallel](https://www.gnu.org/software/parallel/) whenever possible.

+# References

+Organization of this repository is based in part on (that bioinformatics paper).